Why Chicken Is Not Done When The Juices Run Clear, And Why Pink Meat Can Be Safe

 Sometimes the purple in bones can discolor the meat touching them and they remain pink even though the meat is safely cooked.
 Sometimes the pink color can come from nitric oxide (NO) or carbon monoxide (CO) produced by the cooker.
 NO and CO can be byproducts of combustion in gas ovens and grills, as well as charcoal and wood grills.

 Bottom line: The clear juices and pink meat rules may have been true once upon a time, but (ahem) clearly they are not true any longer!
 You cannot tell if poultry is safe by merely looking at the meat, at the bones, or at the juices as is said in most cookbooks.
 You must get a good digital thermocouple thermometer.
-This myth is busted.

 This page was revised 2/24/2013